Page Nav

 But it gets even more interesting.
 Japanese capital Tokyo used to be called Edo, the name of a state and people in midwestern Nigeria.

-Many people have pointed out that most words and names in a Black African language has a phonetic, and sometimes semantic, match in a Japanese word or name—and vice versa.
+Many people have pointed out that most words and names in Black African languages have a phonetic, and sometimes semantic, match in Japanese words or names—and vice versa.

 Take, for an example, the word Yoruba, the name of a major ethnic group in Nigeria.
 It also occurs in Japanese and can be translated as a “night horse,” according to the Sundaland Research Society, which says “yoru” means night and “ba” means horse in Japanese.